The Canadian Encyclopedia: Creating The Canadian Encyclopedia

 By the 1970s, Canada had been without a national encyclopedia since Robbins' 1957 work, which by that time was terribly outdated.

 With this in mind, Edmonton-based Canadian nationalist and publisher Mel Hurtig was left unimpressed with the lack of Canadian reference works as well as with the various omissions and blatant errors (e.g., Brian Mulroney was described as a Liberal rather than Conservative) found in existing encyclopedias with Canadian entries.
 In response, Hurtig launched a project in the 1970s to create a wholly new Canadian encyclopedia.

-In 1978, around the Province of Alberta's 75th anniversary, Hurtig approached the Alberta government with the idea of supporting Hurtig's idea of an encyclopedia as Alberta's "gift to Canada," which gained the support of Alberta Premier Peter Lougheed.
+In 1978, around the province of Alberta's 75th anniversary, Hurtig approached the Alberta government with the idea of supporting Hurtig's idea of an encyclopedia as Alberta's "gift to Canada", which gained the support of Alberta Premier Peter Lougheed.
 On 15 November 1979, the Alberta Legislature announced that the provincial government would underwrite the development costs of the encyclopedia with CA$3.4 million and would donate a further $600,000 towards the delivery of a free copy to every school and library in Canada.
 (This was done on the condition that no other funding would be able to obscure the gesture of the Alberta Government.)

 Taking on this publishing 'megaproject', Hurtig would spend the next few years raising funds from banks for printing and marketing.
 The concern of a French-language edition was put aside with a guarantee by Hurtig that the rights would be donated free to a publisher in Quebec.

 Hurtig held a nationwide search for an editor-in-chief, including with an advertisement in the Globe and Mail.
 Soon after, James Harley Marsh was hired as editor-in-chief in 1980.
 Marsh recruited more than 3,000 authors to write for the encyclopedia.
 They made index cards for every fact in the encyclopedia, signed off by the researcher, utilized three sources, and had every article read by three outside readers.
 Then, the entire encyclopedia was proofread by an independent source.
 Over 3,000 people contributed to the content and accuracy of the encyclopedia's entries.

-In 1981, the Encyclopedia of Music in Canada was published.